Phildo/js-linked-list/README.md

 All operations o(1) (well, except for 'performOnMembers', which is o(n)... but c'mon...)

-RegistrationList
+LinkedList
 ================

-    var list = new RegistrationList("ID");
+    var list = new LinkedList("ID");

-Creates a registration list with whatever ID you assign.
+Creates a linked list with whatever ID you assign.
 You are responsible for making sure the IDs are unique (failure to do so might mess up objects that are a part of multiple lists).

-    list.register(object);
+    list.add(object);

-Registers an object to a list.
-The only change to the object is the appendation of a variable 'RNodeMap'.
+Adds an object to a list.
+The only change to the object is the appendation of a variable 'LLNodeMap'.
 This is a map of listname->node pairs.
 You shouldn't mess with it (and if you are already using that variable name... sorry?).

-    list.unregister(object);
+    list.remove(object);

 Removes the object from the given list.
-The object will retain its RNodeMap variable, in the case that it is a member of multiple lists.
+The object will retain its LLNodeMap variable, in the case that it is a member of multiple lists.

     list.moveMemberToList(object, newList);

 Moves object from one list to another.
-Slightly faster (and more convenient) than 'list.unregister(object); newList.register(object);'
+Slightly faster (and more convenient) than 'list.remove(object); newList.add(object);'

     list.performMemberFunction(func, arg);